Date posted: Jul 8, 2026

 Role Summary

-The Executive Director, U.S. Pricing and Contracting is a high-impact leadership role responsible for the end-to-end strategic and operational execution of the company’s U.S. commercial value proposition.
-You will architect innovative pricing strategies, navigate a complex regulatory environment, and lead the organizational Pricing Committee to maximize patient access and net revenue.
-This role serves as the critical link between Market Access, Finance, and Legal, ensuring that our contracting remains competitive, compliant, and optimized for long-term growth in an evolving multimodal payer landscape.
+The Head of U.S. Pricing and Contracting is a high-impact leadership role responsible for the end-to-end strategic and operational execution of the company’s U.S. commercial value proposition.
+You will architect innovative pricing strategies, lead contract operations, navigate a complex regulatory environment, and oversee the gross to net process.
+You will act as lead for the organizations’ Pricing Committee to maximize patient access and net revenue.
+This role serves as the critical link between Market Access, Finance, and Legal, ensuring that our contracting and government reporting remains competitive, compliant, and optimized for long-term growth in an evolving multimodal payer landscape.

 Primary Responsibilities